crinklywrappr/rivendell/README.md

 ## About

+Rivendell adds useful functionality to [elvish](https://elv.sh/) to take your shell to the next level!

+- :rainbow: functional bits: high-level functions which encapsulate common design patterns.
+- :zzz: lazy iterators: transducer-inspired iterators which allow you to represent infinite sequences.
+- :chart_with_upwards_trend: visual aids: sparklines & histograms.
+- :wrench: plus a toolbelt of common utility functions which operate on strings, lists, and maps.

+## About

 This library hosts a number of functions that push [elvish](https://elv.sh/) to it's limits.

 - functional bits: high-level functions which encapsulate common design patterns.